dinde451/jarr.d1/Jarulfs_Guide.md

 well as on what level they appear.
 Good for a quick look when you first enter a level and see the monsters for the first time.
 It also lists on what level, if any, a unique monster might appear.
-For data on the unique monsters, see chapter 5.3.
+For data on the unique monsters, see CHAPTER_LINK_monster-properties.
 I have also added the ability to open doors, *Door*, and to follow you around walls, *Follow*, for each monster.